 Special Notes for Groups Arriving by Bus:

 - Busses should approach Butler’s Orchard via Route 27 directly to Davis Mill Road.
+Avoid Brink Road and Wildcat Road due to dangerous curves.
 Map and directions are on our website at ButlersOrchard.com.
-(There is a steep, hairpin turn coming from Brink Road and every year busses get stuck.)
 PLEASE share this information with your bus drivers.

 - There are many picnic tables and grassy areas if you’d like to bring bag lunches.
 Alcoholic beverages are not permitted at Pumpkin Harvest Days.
 Snacks and drinks are available for purchase at the Farm Market.

 - If your group has special needs of any kind.
 Groups with special needs are better served early in the month and after 12 Noon.

 - You need to cancel or reschedule your visit.

 - If the number of people in your reservation changes by more than 10.
 There is no need to call if your group number changes by 9 or less.

 - If there is any doubt about the weather.
 If it’s too wet, we will be happy to help you reschedule your visit.